 Whether you are vegan or an omnivore, you will love this fried cauliflower recipe!
 Lightly battered, crispy, and perfectly tender inside, this will be your new favorite way to eat cauliflower!
 These cauliflower nuggets give you the taste and satisfaction of chicken nuggets without the meat.

-Fried cauliflower nuggets on a paper towel after frying.
+Lightly breaded and deep-fried cauliflower nuggets, that are then placed on a paper towel after frying.

 Want to save this recipe?